CS257-S25/team-project-f/README.md

 # Option B: Front-End Design Improvements

-## Usability Issue 1: Autocomplete for Search Bar
+## Usability Issue 1: Overwhelming Text on Results Page

-- **Issue**: The autocompletion for the search bar was not working, making it harder for users to find valid actor names.
+- **Issue**: The `/filter_results` page would often include overwhelming text that was difficult to differentiate -- each result was not delineated well, and text was all formatted the same way.
+Additionally, the "search again" link did not stand out much.
+The text on detailed result pages (`/search?title_choice=[title]`) was similarly difficult to parse.
-- **Page**: `templates/filter.html`
+- **Page**: `templates/filter.html` and `/search?title_choice=[title]`
-- **What we did**:
-  Implemented....
-This allows users to see suggestions as they type, improving search efficiency and experience.
+- **What we did**: Each result has been given a lighter background to act as a visual seperator, and the descriptive text has been slightly reformatted.
+The "search again" link has been centered and made an eye-catching color.
+Additionally, the table on the detailed results page has been re-spaced to be more readable from a glance.

 ## Usability Issue 2: Limited Search Results Display

 - **Issue**: Movie/show results on the `/filter_results` page were very limited.
 If users wanted to see more detailed information such as the entire cast, they had no way to access it.
 - **Page**: `templates/results.html`
 - **What we did**: Each result on `filter_results` now includes a direct link to a more detailed page (accessible at `/search?title_choice=[title]`) that lists the media type, year released, categories, full cast list, description, and list of services it is available on.
-Additionally, the results have been reformatted to be easier to parse visually, and the links have been made to stand out.

 # StreamSearch CLI